 Consumers started defining their “work from home” style as “casual and everyday clothing,” “in-home wear/pajamas,” and “in athleisure all day.”
 Nearly 60% of consumers spent the most on casual basics and 44% on athleisure, such as sweatshirts and leggings.

 Even after the pandemic, 45% of survey respondents expect their work attire to be business casual and 31% said it will be casual basics, such as jeans and T-shirts.

 Post-pandemic shoppers will still gravitate to casual and comfortable clothing, and sustainability will factor into purchase decisions.
 And whilst people are still apparel shopping, they’re more often buying online and turning to social media for inspiration.

-Speaking of “after the pandemic,” now that there’s an endgame in sight, we’re looking forward to seeing anticipated shifts in clothing trends as more people are spending time outdoors, socializing, and getting to travel once again.
-It’s going to be interesting to see what trends emerge later in the year, so make sure you stay tuned for updates here.
+Speaking of after the pandemic, now that it’s “over,” we’re looking forward to seeing anticipated shifts in apparel trends as more people are spending time outdoors, socializing, and getting to travel once again.
+It’s going to be interesting to see what apparel trends emerge in coming years, so make sure you stay tuned for updates.